antergos98/password-confirmation-modal-example/README.md

 php artisan serve
 ```

-Now, if you can visit localhost:8000 and try it out.
+Now, you may visit localhost:8000 and try it out.
 Log in with `test@example.com / password` and try both buttons.
 ## Usage

 ```html